belodetek/black.box/README.md

 > if your screen devices are on the same L2 bridge as the QEMU VM, ensure DNS is pointing to the gateway IP.

 # DD-WRT
+Support for DD-WRT is available without advanced features (e.g. policy based routing) enjoyed by other device types.
+Requires compatible router board and firmware version.

 <img align="middle" src="https://raw.githubusercontent.com/ab77/black.box/master/images/ddwrt-connect.png" width="600">